Adult Learn to Sail

-Take a look at that picture.
-Look like fun?
-We sure think so, and it’s easier than you might think.
-In the space of two days of classroom and on-the-water instruction, you’ll learn the basics of sailing, a foundation to build on whether you plan on cruising to the Virgin Islands, sailing at Lake Pleasant or in SoCal.
-You’ll actually sail on the first day of class!
+In the space of two days of classroom and on-the-water instruction, you’ll learn the basics of sailing, a foundation to build on whether you plan on sailing at Lake Pleasant or in SoCal or even cruising in the Virgin Islands.

-**US Sailing requires SWIM TESTS.
+Water Comfort Test (“Swim Test”): US Sailing requires SWIM TESTS be performed while wearing a PFD.
 Click HERE to see the requirements.
-The test is very simple and can be performed with ASF at Tempe Town Lake or individually at a public pool or fitness center pool of your choice with a certified lifeguard, etc., attesting to your completion of the Swim Test.
+The test is very simple and can be performed with ASF at Tempe Town Lake or individually at a public pool or fitness center pool of your choice.
+You may also receive certification from a certified lifeguard, etc., attesting to your completion of the Swim Test.
+US Sailing also accepts swimming certificates issued by the American Red Cross, YMCA, NAUI, or PADI.

+Swim Test Options: Contact the El Dorado Aquatic Center, Scottsdale, located HERE.
+Or take the swim test on your own.
+To see how CLICK HERE.
 If you do not complete this test before the first class, it must be completed in Tempe Town Lake at class time, but that is NOT the preferred method.

-Student Weight Considerations: This class may not be a fit for people over 225 lbs because reentering the Catalina Capri 14.2s sailboats during “Capsize Recovery” drill requires a surprising amount of strength.
-To emulate that process the swim test requires participants to perform an unaided exit from the pool crawling out over the pool curbing while fully dressed in sailing clothes.
-If you think this would be too challenging or are over 225 lbs, you are encouraged to take an Introductory KEEL BOAT sailing class.
+Student Weight Considerations: This class may not be a good fit for people over 225 lbs because reentering the Catalina Capri 14.2s sailboats during the “Capsize Recovery” drill requires a surprising amount of strength (example video).
+To emulate that process the swim test requires participants to perform an unaided exit from the pool, crawling out over the pool curbing while fully dressed in sailing clothes.
+If you think this would be too challenging or are over 225 lbs, you are encouraged to take an Introductory KEELBOAT sailing class.
+See Adult Sailing: What’s Next? for keelboat class options.

 Classroom sessions are held in the Vela Apartments conference room at Tempe Town Lake, 555 N College Ave, Tempe, AZ 85281 (map).
 Look for the Arizona Sailing Foundation direction signs.